 A toothache could be a sign of a more serious problem like a cavity or infection.
 That’s why it’s important that you schedule urgent dental care as soon as you suspect something is wrong.

 Something like an abscessed tooth will NOT go away on its own.
 Instead, you may end up needing an emergency root canal to remove the infected tooth pulp.
 You won’t know for sure until you get an official diagnosis from Dr. Nazarian.

-Dr. Ara Nazarian is a cosmetic and dental implant dentist in Troy, MI, who also offers emergency dental services.
+Dr. Ara Nazarian is a cosmetic and dental implant dentist in Shelby Township, MI, who also offers emergency dental services.
 To schedule an emergency appointment with Dr. Nazarian, please call the Premier Dental Center at (248) 457-0500.